 • Don’t touch the lettuce while it grills: That’s how you’ll get clean grill marks.
 You can even lightly press on the lettuce for more pronounced grill marks.

-• Lemon: A squeeze of lemon to the sauce for added ‘bright’ flavor.
+• Lemon: Add a squeeze of lemon to the sauce for added bright flavor.
+Especially, if you omit anchovies this is a good add-in.

-• Herbs: Especially if you choose not to use anchovy paste.
-I recommend oregano, rosemary, or thyme.
-In fact, you could make up a simple herby vinaigrette for this grilled romaine lettuce, and it will taste delicious!
+• Fresh herbs: Add a bit of chopped fresh oregano, rosemary, or thyme.
+Especially if you choose not to use anchovy paste.
+In fact, you can whip up a simple herb vinaigrette for this grilled lettuce and it will taste delicious!

-• Balsamic and olive oil: You could swap out the olive oil/anchovy marinade for our olive oil bread dip with balsamic.
+• Balsamic and olive oil: You could swap out the olive oil and anchovy sauce for our olive oil bread dip with balsamic vinegar.
 Bonus: serve the olive oil dip you don’t use with some crusty bread!

 • For heat: You can add a pinch of red pepper flakes to the sauce.
 Alternatively, swap out some of the olive oil for chili oil instead.

-• Cheese: This entire recipe is for lettuce, so even if you’re watching your weight, you can feel fairly guilt-free in sprinkling the grilled romaine hearts with a little grated parmesan.
-You could also use crumbly cheese like feta or blue cheese.
+• Cheese: This entire recipe is for lettuce, so even if you’re watching your weight, you can feel fairly guilt-free in sprinkling the grilled romaine with a little grated Parmesan cheese.
+You can also add crumbly cheese like feta cheese or blue cheese on top.

-• Sesame oil: Instead of olive oil, try it with sesame oil for extra flavor.
+• Sesame oil: Instead of olive oil, try it with toasted sesame oil for extra flavor.

-Whether you plan on serving the grilled romaine hearts as an appetizer, side, or salad, there are several ways to serve it, including:
+Whether you plan on serving this dish as an appetizer, side dish, or salad, there are several ways to serve it, including:

 Store: Grilled romaine lettuce tastes best fresh.
 However, you can chill any leftovers covered in the refrigerator and enjoy them the next day chilled as a simple side salad.